inwinstack/blended/README.md

-# IPAM APIs and ClientSet
+# APIs and Clients for PA and IPAM operator
-Scheme, typing and client packages for IPAM and Kubernetes-like API objects.
+Scheme, typing, client packages and Kubernetes-like API objects for PA and IPAM.